zkpstandard/docs/pages/standards/proposals.md

 nav_order: 3
 permalink: /standards/proposals
 ---
-# Proposals for ZKProof specifications
+# Proposals for ZKProof Specifications
 {: .no_toc }

 ## Table of contents